thedevdojo/static/README.md

 ### 1. Page-based Routing

-Each file within the pages directory corresponds to a route on your website.
-With a structure like this:
+Adding a new route is as simple as adding a new file to the `pages` directory.
+Each file corresponds to a route on your website.

 ```
 pages